 NVIDIA RTX 3070Ti | 23587 | Dedicated GPU High End |

-APUs Graphics Processing are Nowhere Near the Performance of Dedicated GPUs
+APUs Graphics processes are Nowhere Near the Performance of Dedicated GPUs

-The benchmark scores of the Vega 8 iGPU on the Ryzen 7 5700G, which one of the most powerful iGPU you can find, is nowhere near any good dedicated GPU.
+The benchmark scores of the Vega 8 iGPU on the Ryzen 7 5700G, one of the iGPU you can find, is far from near any good dedicated GPU.

-The integrated GPUs can only be compared with very low end GT 1030 or the RX 550 dedicated graphics card in terms of performance.
-These are only intended for very light gaming (think League of Legends, DOTA 2 etc)
+The integrated GPUs can only be compared to shallow low-end GT 1030 or the RX 550 dedicated graphics card in terms of performance.
+These are only intended for very light gaming (think League of Legends, DOTA 2. etc.)

 Indeed, the benchmarks do not represent the actual in-game performance.
 Let’s talk about the average FPS in different games.